 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the Distinguished Lectureship is September 30, 2014.
-The award will be announced at an APS annual meeting in the following year, and the lectureship term will begin September 1 following the announcement.
+The deadline for submission of nominations for the 2016 Distinguished Lectureship is September 1, 2015.
+The award will be announced at the APS March Meeting 2016, and the lectureship term will begin September 1, 2016.
 The nomination must include: